 In the image below, you can see that I have removed the doc.txt file from the directory named “doc” using the absolute path of the doc.txt file.

 You can move any file from any location to a directory by defining the absolute path of the file and directory with respect to the root directory.
-Assume that, I am currently in the directory “amdadul” and want to move a file from the directory “doc” which contains two files named “myinfo” and “Penguin” as shown in the image below.
-Now, I will move the “myinfo” file from the “doc” directory to the directory named “Dest.” using the absolute path of the file and the “Dest” directory.
-You can do so by following the steps given below.
+Assume that, I am currently in the directory “amdadul” and want to move a file from the directory “doc” which contains two files named “myinfo” and “Penguin” as shown in the image below: Now, I will move the “myinfo” file from the “doc” directory to the directory named “Dest.” using the absolute path of the file and the “Dest” directory.
+You can do so by running the command below in the terminal:

 mv -v /home/amdadul/doc/myinfo /home/amdadul/Dest.